symonr9/redemption-backend/README.md

 ## On Heroku

+### How to install Prisma onto Heroku by scratch
+- Assuming that git repository has been connected and `~/prisma/schema.prisma` exists.
+-

 - After a build, startup the Prisma DB:
     - `npx prisma migrate dev --name init`
     - `npx prisma generate`